 1. Brings companies and investors together.

-An exchange, through its trading system or platform connection with brokerage firms and banks, allows financial intermediaries to distribute company shares, bonds or financial products to retail and institutional investors.
+An exchange allows financial intermediaries to distribute company shares, bonds or financial products to retail and institutional investors through its trading system or platform connection with brokerage firms and banks.

-2. Enables issuers and companies to raise new capital.
+2. Enables issuers (ie companies) to raise new capital.

 Companies have many options to raise capital.
 For example:

-Fund raising options such as Private Equity and IPOs are used to finance extraordinary events such as mergers and acquisitions to support companies in key moments of their growth.
+Fund raising options such as Private Equity and IPOs are used to finance extraordinary events such as mergers and acquisitions to support companies during their growth phase.

 3. Facilitates the process of investors subscribing in shares (securities)

-Investors can easily access the trading platforms and decide to invest at their convenience shares of a company.
+Investors access the trading platforms and invest in a company's shares.

 4. Provides capital to companies and investors

-To allow a company to be listed, Exchanges require that the company responds to eligible criteria and also some “substantial” financial and strategic standards.
+To allow a company to be listed, Exchanges require that the company meets its eligibility criteria and “substantial” financial and strategic standards.

-Eligibility criteria normally depend on segment and the market which companies have access to and are normally linked to a company’s balance sheet certification, to its governance, capitalisation and free float.
+Eligibility criteria normally depend on the segment and the market which companies have access to.
+They are normally linked to a company’s balance sheet certification, to its governance, capitalisation and free float.

-However, substantial financial and strategic standards may be even more relevant, particularly in the company’s admission phase onto a specific market.
+Substantial financial and strategic standards become even more important, during the company’s admission phase to a specific market.
 The following company values are some examples of substantial requisites:

-It’s critical for those companies who want to come to the market to achieve both formal and substantial requisites, formal requisites only will not lead to strong interest from the market.
+It is critical for those companies who want to list on an exchange to achieve both formal and substantial requisites formal requisites alone will not lead to strong interest from the market.